SYDNEY’S LGBTIQ BARS, CLUBS AND PARTIES

 This big two-level club just off Taylor Square boasts huge dancefloors, a mezzanine chillout zone and an outside smoking area.
 ARQ is where many big nights out on Oxford Street end up, but be sure to be in the line outside by 1:45am, as the lockout laws mean no one new can enter after 2am.
 Thursday, Friday, Saturday and Sunday nights feature drag show extravaganzas and regular themed parties.
 Find ARQ at 16 Flinders Street.

 There’s a long line outside this downstairs venue after midnight each weekend!
 Inside there’s a modest dancefloor and a fun up-for-it crowd enjoying retro and pop-dance classics.
-With its friendly, no-attitude atmosphere, Palms attracts a range of ages each weekend.
-All are welcome (but please no open-toed shoes).
+With its friendly, no-attitude atmosphere, Palms attracts a range of ages.
+All are welcome (but no open-toed shoes please).
 Palms is at 124 Oxford Street.

 The Beresford Hotel